DataSeer/dataseer-ml/Readme.md

 ## Training data from the DataSeer web application

 The dataset annotations performed with the DataSeer web application are stored directly in a TEI format, so we have at the same time manually corrected dataset annotations and the exact context of mention of the dataset in the structured document.
-We can therefore add this data to thetraining data and retrain the models - the DataSeer web application being actually also a PDF-annotation tool for new creating training data.
+We can therefore add this data to the existing training data and retrain the models - the DataSeer web application being actually also a PDF-annotation tool for new creating training data.

 To generate training data from the application, first extract the JSON documents from the MongoDB database: